Japan - Yokohama National University

 Applicants should have upper division standing with a declared major at this university by the end of the semester prior to departure, good academic records, a cumulative grade point average of 3.0 at the time of application, one semester of college-level Japanese or the equivalent and one Asian culture-related course by the end of the semester prior to departure.
 In most cases, the lower division course requirements of the field to be studied in Yokohama (with the exception of Japanese language) must have been completed by the end of the semester prior to departure.
 All applicants should check to ensure that they are on track for meeting the Graduation Writing Assessment Requirement (GWAR).
 The applicant also should be prepared to accept the challenge of study in a country with an educational system different from our own.

-The academic year at YNU is divided into two semesters: fall semester, which starts around October 1 and ends in late February, and spring semester, which starts around April 1 and ends in early-August.
+The academic year at YNU is divided into two semesters: fall semester, which starts around October 1 and ends in late February, and spring semester, which starts around April 1 and ends in mid-August.

 Please note that due to the late February end date of the fall semester in Japan, students who participate in the YNU program during the fall semester only will not return to Sacramento in time to participate in the spring semester at this university.